sp4wn-owner/Spawn/README.md

 # [Spawn](https://sp4wn.com)

-Spawn is developing the essential infrastructure to enable real-time teleoperation and monetization of advanced robots.
+Spawn is an AI/teleoperation platform for advanced robots.

 ### Supported systems
 Our software is compatible with leading Linux distributions.